ungarj/mapchete-numpy/README.md

 # mapchete-numpy
-A NumPy read/write plugin for Mapchete
+A NumPy dump read/write plugin for Mapchete.

 The plugin enables dumping raster process outputs into NumPy blobs.
 This is useful for storing multidimensional (i.e. time series) raster data.